marmetodevelopers/component-tailwind-promotional-popup/README.md

 ## Features

- - Feature 1 [*Example: Option to show / hide slider dots*]
+ - Feature 1 Options for mobile and desktop popup banner
- - Feature 2 [*Example: Option to switch layout grid / slider*]
+ - Feature 2 Option for the popup banner link
- - Feature 3 [*Example: Option to customise rating stars*]
+ - Feature 3 Displays a popup banner when the user lands on the website for the 1st the time in the user journey

 ## Dependencies

- - Dependency 1 [*Example: Splide slider (https://splidejs.com/)*]
- - Dependency 2 [*Example: Animate CSS (https://animate.style/)*]
+ - Dependency 1 Tailwind CSS (v3.4.3)
- - Dependency 3 [*Example: Google sheet API Key*]

 ## Implementation Steps

  - ### Step 1:
-   Navigate to `theme.liquid` file under Layout folder
+   Add a new section file under the sections folder and copy/paste the code from 'section-promotional-popup.liquid'

   - ### Step 2:
-	 Add the below code / Copy the code from `src` folder and paste it in `theme.liquid` file just above closing of `</body>` tag
+    Add a new js file under the assets folder and copy/paste the code from 'promotional-popup.js'

+ - ### Step 3:
+    Ensure that tailwind css has been installed in your theme for this version of promotional popup to works!

 # Important Notes

 >  - The component employs its own styling for the grid system.
 For further optimization, consider using the classes provided by the
 > theme.
->  - The component utilizes the splide.js slider.
-If your theme already includes a different slider library, you should consider using that to
-> maintain consistency.